Does the Quran Tell Women to Wear Hijab/Headscarf?

 "Do not say falsely, 'this is lawful (halal) and that is prohibited (haram)', inventing a lie about God.
 Those who invent lies about God do not prosper."
 (Qur'an 16:116)

-The Qur'an reveals that women have been blessed with great beauty, and asks believing women to honour this gift by dressing in a dignified and conscientious manner.
+The Qur'an reveals that women have been blessed with great beauty, and asks believing women to honour this gift by dressing modestly, ie in a dignified and conscientious manner.

-People with ill intentions, who seek to find justifications for their personal cultures and agendas will go to any lengths to find a Quranic verse they can use to promote their prejudiced views.
+Those that follow the religion of Islam seek to find justifications for their personal agendas and will go to any length to find a Quranic verse they can use to promote their prejudiced views.
 It is necessary for a true believer to remain sincere and objective, and use an unbiased approach to God's verses to dispel the myths.
 The above sorts of people place their man-made religions and the words of their mullahs over that of God's word in the Qur'an.
-The religion of Islam only keeps people away from reading the Qur'an directly, thinking over it, and surrendering to God the true Quranic way.
+The religion of Islam only keeps people away from reading the Qur'an directly, thinking over it, and surrendering to God.